apache/servicemix4-features/examples/cxf-nmr/README.txt

 Verifying the Web Service Deployed to the NMR
 ---------------------------------------------
-You can verify that the web service was deployed to the NMR by looking at the log file, karaf.log, which can be found in the data/log directory of your ServiceMix installation, or by typing the following command in the ServiceMix console:
+You can verify that the web service was deployed to the NMR by looking at the log file in the data/log directory of your ServiceMix installation, or by typing the following command in the ServiceMix console:

   log:display